Cristina-Becheru/GOT-Quiz/README.md

   - [JSHint](https://jshint.com/) | Used to detect errors and potential issues in my JavaScript code.
   - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) | used to check the validity of my CSS code.
   - [W3C Markup Validator](https://validator.w3.org/) | used to check  my HTML code.
+  - [Font Awesome](https://fontawesome.com/icons) | used to integrate my social networks icons in the quiz.

 ## Testing and Accesibility